 What is a Smart Home?

-Over the last 10 years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
+Over the last ten years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
 From smartwatches to virtual assistants and home speakers, the range of smart technology paired with the devices within our homes is rapidly expanding.

 The History of Alexa

 The idea of a virtual assistant was once seen as a gadget that was only seen in sci-fi movies but has now become a common tool used in the modern world and is increasingly being seen in the everyday home.
 Amazon Alexa was introduced to the world in March 2013 and hasn’t shown any signs of slowing down.
-With less than 10 years on the market, consumers often forget a time where Alexa wasn’t part of their everyday routine.
+With less than ten years on the market, consumers often forget a time when Alexa wasn’t part of their everyday routine.

 Amazon Alexa is a virtual assistant that uses AI technology to carry out consumer commands.
 Often hosted by the Amazon Echo, Amazon’s smart speaker, it can be used to tell you the weather, play music, and instigate the activation of any smart devices you may have in your home.

 The total number of smart home devices that can be controlled using Alexa has shown tremendous growth since 2017.
 This reflects how smart homes are becoming more and more common in home planning and consumer demand.

 Eyewear within smart homes

 With Amazon Alexa and the use of smart speakers in the home, smart glasses are now a new development on the market.
 In alignment with Amazon’s smart speaker and its impact on the home, their Amazon Echo Glasses Frames are another tool that Amazon has available for consumers to control their smart devices.

-Engadget did a comprehensive review on these particular smart glasses and found that their mobility of them ensured that a user didn’t have to be in proximity of the speaker to make commands.
+Engadget did a comprehensive review of these particular smart glasses and found that their mobility ensured that a user didn’t have to be in proximity of the speaker to make commands.
 This feature increases the potential movement within the home and allows the user to be more mobile and remote.